root-project/root/tree/ntuple/v7/doc/specifications.md

 _Envelope type ID_: As specified in the table above, encoded in the least significant 16 bits of the first 64bit integer

-_Envelope size_: Length (uncompressed size) of the envelope, encoded in the 48 most significant bits of the first 64bit integer
+_Envelope length: Uncompressed size of the envelope, encoded in the 48 most significant bits of the first 64bit integer

 _XxHash-3_: Checksum of the envelope and the payload bytes together

-Note that the compressed (and uncompressed) size of envelopes is given by the RNTuple anchor (header, footer) or by a locator that references the envelope.
+Note that the compressed size (and also the length) of envelopes is given by the RNTuple anchor (header, footer) or by a locator that references the envelope.